LoopKit/loopdocs/docs/version/development.md

 !!! important "For Expert Testers"
     If you are willing to test using the `next-dev` branch of LoopWorkspace, this implementation provides a heartbeat from the Pod if the CGM does not have one.

-    It also operates the BLE Pods (DASH and Omnipod 5) in disconnected mode instead of always connected as was done earlier.
+    It also operates the BLE Pods (DASH and Omnipod 5) in disconnected mode instead of always connected as was done earlier; and with the updates found in interim version 3.15.2, it uses the *eager-connect* method.
+See [Table of OmnipodKit Versions](../faqs/omnipod-faqs.md#table-of-omnipodkit-versions){: target="_blank"} for more information.

     This new BLE management method needs people to test it and report if they find any issues.